Injury Prevention Advice –

 Always Warm Up, Stretch And Cool Down

 Always remember to warm up and cool down when undertaking activity.
 Warming up prepares you both mentally and physically for performance and decreases your risk of being injured.
 To warm up, simply start your chosen activity at a slower pace.
 Also remember to cool down after activity sessions to help reduce muscle soreness and stiffness.
-Research shows that cooling down after activity may reduce injuries by almost 10%.
+Research shows that cooling down after activity may reduce injuries by almost 10% and yet it is something that so many of us neglect to do.

 Drink the right amount of fluids